andrewmcveigh/curriculum-vitae/README.md

 infrastructure to containers from Elastic Beanstalk, and migrating the main database load to an Aurora cluster.
-We can now better distribute the load to read heads, and scale the database horizontally relatively quickly, whilst cost being generally lower.
+We can now better distribute the load to read heads, and scale the database horizontally relatively quickly, whilst keeping costs generally lower.

 ## Developer: uSwitch Ltd. \[2015 - 2017\]